Turn TypeScript IntoAI-Ready Context

 Supported Frameworks

-AI-ready context generation for modern frontend frameworks and TypeScript codebases.
+AI-ready context compilation for modern frontend frameworks and TypeScript codebases.

 TypeScript-first by design